C4Q/AC-Android/cohort_5.4/unit_01/01_17_Git_and_GitHub.md

 git init
 ```

-which should in tern print the following message to the screen:
+which should in turn print the following message to the screen:

 ```
 Initialized empty Git repository in /home/eutherian/Desktop/text_files/.git/